patcha-ranat/local-airflow-k8s-helm/README.md

 ### Why we are gonna do

-What surprised me was that this topic could offer Data Engineer a good introduction for Data Platform aspect, but it was merely be able to find this information with proper explaination and clarified steps.
-There were scattered pieces of information unconnected and required a lot of adjustment to make the thing happen, so I decided to write this for my future self and someone who also want such information.
+What surprised me was that this topic could offer Data Engineers a good introduction to the Data Platform aspect, but it was merely able to find this information with proper explanation and clarified steps.
+There were scattered pieces of information unconnected and required a lot of adjustment to make the thing happen, so I decided to write this for my future self and someone who also wants such information.

 *Don't worry if you are not familiar with kubernetes (k8s), this documentation will not dive into architecture aspect also.*